Your cookie settings

 Without the Silvertown Tunnel, congestion and air quality around the Blackwall Tunnel were predicted to get worse as London's population grows.

-Air quality in London has improved since we were granted permission to build the Silvertown Tunnel following the introduction of policies from the Mayor's Transport Strategy to improve air quality.
-This includes the London-wide expansion of the Ultra-Low Emission Zone (ULEZ), which has seen improvements in air quality across the capital.
+Air quality in London has improved since we were granted permission to build the Silvertown Tunnel.
+This followed the introduction of measures to improve air quality as laid out in the Mayor's Transport Strategy, including the London-wide expansion of the Ultra-Low Emission Zone (ULEZ).

-Given this, and the time since our original 2016 assessments, we have to update air quality forecasts.
-This is to see how much air quality has improved and compare it to actual air quality once the tunnel opens.
+We updated our air quality forecasts because of this improvement and the time since our original 2016 assessments, This will help us see how much air quality has improved and compare it to actual air quality now the tunnel is open.

-The forecasts also inform decisions about the user charge, which is the main way to control demand and cut congestion levels.
-We'll continue to monitor air quality once the tunnel opens, to help identify if any new localised mitigations, beyond the user charge, may be needed.
+The forecasts also helped us make decisions about the user charge - the main way to control demand and cut congestion levels.
+We'll continue to monitor air quality now the tunnel is open to help identify if any new localised mitigations, beyond the user charge, may be needed.

 Since December 2020, we've been monitoring air quality and specifically nitrogen dioxide (NO2) to ensure that the impacts of the Silvertown Tunnel are fully understood.

-As part of our monitoring network, we've 38 diffusion tubes and three continuous monitoring stations recording nitrogen dioxide (NO2) across five boroughs: Greenwich, Newham, Tower Hamlets, Southwark and Lewisham.
+As part of our monitoring network, we have 38 diffusion tubes and 3 continuous monitoring stations recording nitrogen dioxide (NO2) across 5 boroughs: Greenwich, Newham, Tower Hamlets, Southwark and Lewisham.

-We've completed baseline data for 2020-21 and 2021-22 and the full reports are available on the Silvertown Tunnel Implementation Group page.
-Both reports include air quality data from selected local authorities, to give us an understanding of actual air quality levels on roads around the scheme before it opens.
-The baseline monitoring report for 2023 will be published later in 2024.
+We've completed 3 years of baseline data - the full reports are available on the Silvertown Tunnel Implementation Group page.
+The reports include air quality data from selected local authorities - this helped us understand actual air quality levels on roads around the scheme before it opened.

 Socio-economic changes

-When the Silvertown Tunnel opens, it is expected to increase access to jobs and homes in East London.
+The Silvertown Tunnel is expected to increase access to jobs and homes in East London.
 Through socio-economic monitoring, we'll measure changes in personal and business travel, and assess the impacts on businesses.
-Where possible, this monitoring will also seek to determine what changes are related to the new Silvertown Tunnel.
+This monitoring will also help us understand what changes are actually related to the new tunnel.